tosin-e/tosin-e/README.md

 ## Transfer Fees vs. Player Performance: A Data-Driven Analysis

 ### Project Description:
-This project investigates the relationship between football transfer fees and player performance metrics.
-By analyzing historical transfer fee data and corresponding player performance, I aim to uncover patterns and insights that could inform future transfer decisions for football clubs.
-The project analyzed how player performance (goals, assists, etc.) correlates with transfer fees, helping clubs make data-backed investment decisions.
-It identifies top-performing players relative to their transfer fees and highlights underperforming players based on high transfer costs.
+This project examines the relationship between current football transfer fees and player performance metrics.
+It identifies patterns to inform transfer decisions, highlighting top-performing players relative to their fees and underperformers with high transfer costs.

 #### Tools and Technologies:
 - **Data Processing & Cleaning**: Python (Pandas, scikit-learn)